dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Play to learn

-Next, pick **one or two** of these IPython Notebooks and play along.
+Next, pick **one or two** of these Jupyter Notebooks and play along.

 - [Dr. Randal Olson's Example Machine Learning notebook](https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/example-data-science-notebook/Example%20Machine%20Learning%20Notebook.ipynb): "let's pretend we're working for a startup that just got funded to create a smartphone app that automatically identifies species of flowers from pictures taken on the smartphone.
 We've been tasked by our head of data science to create a demo machine learning model that takes four measurements from the flowers (sepal length, sepal width, petal length, and petal width) and identifies the species based on those measurements alone."
 	- [Launch in Binder, no installation steps required](https://mybinder.org/v2/gh/rhiever/Data-Analysis-and-Machine-Learning-Projects/master?filepath=example-data-science-notebook%2FExample%20Machine%20Learning%20Notebook.ipynb)